 Now, you need to take action, talk to your kid about cellular and GPS location tracking, show them that when the feature is turned ON, the risk of being in a dangerous situation may be higher.
 Take their smartphones and show them how to disable location tracking, and how to enable it temporarily.
 Also, make sure you see what applications they already installed, and see if there is any tool for tracking where the phone is, then, remove it as it will come with many problems you don’t even expect.

-Statistics show that nearly 4% of Facebook active users are fake, also, there are millions of spam posts, profiles by robots, and comments that the system is unable to detect at least, in the first days.
-Twitter, Instagram, Snapchat, and other sites have fake profiles also, all that means that girls and boys are targets for propaganda and dangers…
+Statistics show that nearly 4% of Facebook active users are fake, also, there are millions of spam posts, profiles by robots, and comments that the system is unable to detect at least, in the first few days.
+Twitter, Instagram, Snapchat, and other sites have fake profiles also, which means that girls and boys are targets for propaganda and dangers…

 12. The advertising issue